idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVTKESourceSink.md

 - $||\nabla \vec{u}||$ is the near wall velocity gradient norm, which is defined as $$||\nabla \vec{u}||$ = (\nabla \vec{u} \cdot \hat{n}) \cdot \hat{n}$,
 - $\kappa = 0.41$ is the von Kármán constant.

-The formulation assumes that the nert wall value are already imposed in the $\mu_t$ functor.
+The formulation assumes that the near wall value is already imposed in the $\mu_t$ functor.

 When solving a linear problem, instead of the nonlinear formulation, the production term is formulated as: